growr-xyz/growr-documentation/introduction/4-Protocol-Participants.md

 ## Lenders
 **Lenders** facilitates the interaction with the protocol as they create and fund ponds using own funds or by borrowing from global pools.
 Lenders can be regulated financial service providers, local communities or even governments.

-They will receive yield based on the pond proﬁtability, and the pond yield will tend to be higher than the pool yield, rewarding the skin-in-the-game participation of the Lender.
+They will receive yield based on the pond profitability, and the pond yield will tend to be higher than the pool yield, rewarding the skin-in-the-game participation of the Lender.

 Lenders operate on *Risk Management* and *Liquidity* layers.